css566/css566.github.io/_posts/2016-04-28-agile_physical.md

 - Adequately-size board
 - May be in room
 - May be in hallway

 A physical board supports multiple purposes:
-1. Facilitate Scrum processes
+1. Facilitate Scrum practices and processes
 2. Increase conversation among team members
-3. Provide visibility into project without using computers
+3. Provide visibility into project and progress without using computers

 ### Examples of Physical Scrum Boards